 You have a right to your personal information and you can access it by following the steps below:

 1. Prepare a written request.
 There is a Mercy Community Form– Request for Personal Information you can use for this.
 To get a copy of this form, speak to a staff member or call our Privacy Officer on (07) 3866 4160.
 If you would prefer not to fill out a form, we will need the following information from you:

 You can ask someone to help you with this if you like.

-2. Send this request into the MC Privacy Officer, via:
+2. Send this request to the Mercy Community Privacy Officer, via:

 Mail: ATTN: Privacy Officer